Trustflow-Network-Labs/trustflow-node/README.md

 The following diagrams illustrate examples of end-to-end ecological monitoring workflows—starting with decentralized data integration for pollinator species management in agroecosystems, and extending to satellite-based deforestation estimation.

-- Ddecentralized data integration for pollinator species management in agroecosystems
+- Decentralized data integration for pollinator species management in agroecosystems

 ![Trustflow Workflow](./trustflow_workflow_example_1.png)